yakovmeister/restify-router-config/readme.md

 [![NPM Version][npm-image]][npm-url]
 [![Downloads Stats][npm-downloads]][npm-url]

 This is an effort to maximize laziness in routing restify app.
 This tool includes grouping of routes, sorting of routes, and applying multiple middleware in most convenient way, of course the structure is inspired by [react-router-config](https://www.npmjs.com/package/react-router-config).

+NOTE: This module is also compatible with [express](https://expressjs.com/) but usage may vary.

 ## Features: